MCT-master/mct-master.github.io/_posts_draft/2019-02-22-TouchTheAlien.md

 #### Day	1

 The first day of work was on Tuesday, February 12th, and during our Audio Programming class we had decided upon an idea that combined some visuals with sound.
-Mari's initial idea was to make som sort of a sonified drawing pad, inspired by  <a href="https://mct-master.github.io/audio-programming/2019/02/11/The-Pointilator.html" target="_blank"> Eigil's Pointilator Sequencer synth</a>.
-The Pointilator allowed you draw sonified dots on a canvas, and play it over and over again as in a sequencer.
-Mari's idea was to make something similar, but instead of drawing dots, you could draw continous lines (like in <a href="https://en.wikipedia.org/wiki/Microsoft_Paint" target="_blank">MS Paint</a>), with different colours, and maybe also with different textures.
+Mari's initial idea was to make some sort of a 'sonified' drawing pad, inspired by  <a href="https://mct-master.github.io/audio-programming/2019/02/11/The-Pointilator.html" target="_blank"> Eigil's Pointilator Sequencer synth</a>.
+The Pointilator allowed you draw 'sonified' dots on a canvas, and play it over and over again as in a sequencer.
+Mari's idea was to make something similar, but instead of drawing dots, you could draw continuous lines (like in <a href="https://en.wikipedia.org/wiki/Microsoft_Paint" target="_blank">MS Paint</a>), with different colours, and maybe also with different textures.
 The different textures and colours could represent different instruments or timbres.

 Sam's <a href="https://mct-master.github.io/audio-programming/2019/02/11/Alien-Reese.html" target="_blank"> Reese da Alien Synth </a> from the previous week was ideal for the sonification part of our new project.
 It already used mouse movement to control the pitch of the synth, so we decided that we wanted to use his code as a base for the new project.
 We also agreed that we wanted our new project to work on touch devices.
 Then we delegated the tasks: Mari was going to research the touch functionality,